Shubhoom123/Shubhoom123/README.md

 ## About Me

-I'm a Computer Science Senior at Arizona State University buildinng full stack projects and ML Models in my field of study.<br>
+I'm a Computer Scientist building full stack projects and ML Models in my field of study.<br>

 </div>